rimeto/ts-optchain/README.md

 # Optional Chaining for TypeScript

-The `ts-oc` library brings optional chaining with default value support to TypeScript with type preservation.
-Optional chaining leads to less verbose code and stronger type safety.
+The `ts-oc` library is an implementation of optional chaining with default value support for TypeScript. `ts-oc` helps the developer produce less verbose code while preserving TypeScript typings when traversing deep property structures.
+This library serves as an interim solution pending JavaScript/TypeScript built-in support for optional chaining in future releases (see: [Related Resources](#related)).

 ## Install